cncf/wg-serverless/workflow/spec/usecases.md

 and the ecosystem available during workflow execution (available functions/services/events, etc).

-As mentioned in the [main specification document](spec.md) one of the main benefits of Serverless Workflows is that they provide clear separation of business and orchestration logic in your serverless apps.
+As mentioned in the [main specification document](spec.md) one of the main benefits of Serverless Workflows is that they provide clear separation of business and orchestration logic for event-driven serverless applications.

 Developers can focus on solving business logic inside functions and utilize workflows to define function invocations, react to events, as well as provide data management for different microservices.

-So what can you automate with Serverless Workflows?
-You can get some ideas from the use cases below.
+So what can be automated using Serverless Workflows?

 ## Table of Contents